 Shopping for finger tape is a little different than shopping for other types of Jiu Jitsu gear.
 Sure, you might have an inner debate of choosing white, black, or one with the fancy designs, but the ‘right’ choice will ultimately come down to preference.

 You will want to determine your level of need for tape.
 Do you play a grip heavy game?
 Have your fingers already been impacted by your time training?
 Whatever the answers to these questions may be, you will undoubtedly run through a lot of tape.
 Try out a few of our favorites and see which works best for your Jiu Jitsu game and your wallet!

-Five Stars *Best Overall*
+Four Stars *Best Overall*